dokastho/cruise-ships/README.md

-# a fun mod for CIV VI
+# a fun showcase for EECS280 concepts